r0x0r/pywebview/docs/blog/pywebview3.md

 ### Built-in HTTP server
 _pywebview_ now provides its own HTTP server for serving static local files.
-For obduscation purposes server is started on a random port.
+For obfuscation purposes server is started on a random port.

 ``` python
 import webview